shmorri/docs-casa-prod/docs/source/index.md

 - Mobile phone numbers able to receive OTPs via SMS
 - Passwords (if stored in the corresponding Gluu Server's local LDAP, i.e. not a backend LDAP like AD)

-Additional authenticators and use cases can be supported via [custom plugins](#plugin-oriented).

 ## 2FA enrollment APIs

-To facilitate 2FA device enrollment during account registration, or elsewhere in an application ecosystem, Casa exposes APIs for enrolling the following types of authenticators:
+To facilitate 2FA enrollment during account registration, or elsewhere in an application ecosystem, Casa exposes APIs for enrolling the following types of authenticators:

 - Phone numbers for SMS OTP
 - OTP apps, cards or dongles